Alaya-in-Matrix/Pandoc-Slides-Template/README.md

 # README

-My pandoc template for slides and reports.
+My pandoc template for slides and article reports.

 ## Dependency

 - Use beamer for slides
 - pandoc-crossref for cross referenc
-- biblatex for bibilography
+- biblatex for bibilography, I use biber.

 ## Why not using pandoc-citeproc and generate pdf directly?